-After having formatted and sorted the data in our cross tab, let us now look at the options to include subtotals and grand totals as a part of the data set.
-Our current workspace from the previous section, shows the characteristics Country and Region in the Rows, and the key figures Net Value, Product Cost, and Transport Cost in the columns.
-In addition, we also have subtotals per Country in the Rows and we also have grand totals, which is shown in the top of the rows (see Figure 4.49).
+After having FORMATTED and SORTED the data in our cross tab, let us now look at the options to include subtotals and grand totals as a part of the data set.
+Our current workspace from the previous section shows the characteristics of Country and Region in the Rows, and the key figures Net Value, Product Cost, and Transport Cost in the columns.
+In addition, we also have subtotals per Country in the Rows and we also have grand totals, which are shown at the top of the rows (see Figure 4.49).

 Figure 4.50 Totals & Parents

 Right now, the cross tab is showing subtotals and grand totals, which is the reason for the checkmarks in the menu.

 You can use the menu option Total Settings to decide if the subtotals and grand totals are shown After or Before the actual members and if you would like to see the totals in the rows and columns.

 In our example, we are looking at the totals for the rows only, even though the menu indicates totals for the rows and columns, but we are not using any character in the columns and therefore there are no subtotals in the columns.